ymunemasa/data-tutorials/tutorials/hortonworks/a-lap-around-spark/tutorial.md

 ## A Lap Around Spark with HDP

-This Apache Spark 1.3.1 with HDP 2.3 guide walks you through many of the newer features of Apache Spark 1.3.1 on YARN.
+This Apache Spark 1.6 with HDP 2.4 guide walks you through many of the newer features of Apache Spark 1.6 on YARN.

-Hortonworks recently announced general availability of Spark 1.3.1 on the HDP platform.
+Hortonworks recently announced General Availability (GA) of Spark 1.6 on the HDP platform.
 Apache Spark is a fast moving community and Hortonworks plans frequent releases to allow evaluation and production use of the latest capabilities of Apache Spark on HDP for our customers.

 With YARN, Hadoop can now support many types of data and application workloads; Spark on YARN becomes yet another workload running against the same set of hardware resources.

 This guide describes how to:

 *   Run Spark on YARN and run the canonical Spark examples: SparkPi and Wordcount.
-*   Run Spark 1.3.1 on HDP 2.3.
+*   Run Spark 1.6 on HDP 2.4
 *   Use Spark DataFrame API
-*   Work with a built-in UDF, collect_list, a key feature of Hive 13\.
-This release provides support for Hive 0.13.1 and instructions on how to call this UDF from Spark shell.
+*   Work with a built-in UDF, collect_list, a key feature of Hive.
+This release provides support for Hive 1.2.1 and instructions on how to call this UDF from Spark shell.
 *   Use SparkSQL thrift JDBC/ODBC Server.
 *   View history of finished jobs with Spark Job History.
 *   Use ORC files with Spark, with examples.

-When you are ready to go beyond these tasks, try the machine learning examples at Apache Spark.
+When you are ready to go beyond these tasks, checkout the [Apache Spark Machine Learning Library (MLlib) Guide](http://spark.apache.org/docs/latest/mllib-guide.html).

 ### HDP Cluster Requirement

-Spark 1.3.1 can be configured on any HDP 2.3 cluster whether it is a multi node cluster or a single node HDP Sandbox.
+Spark can be configured on any HDP cluster whether it is a multi node cluster or a single node HDP Sandbox.

 The instructions in this guide assumes you are using the latest Hortonworks Sandbox